-Lemon Mustard Chicken with Potatoes is a QUICK and EASY dinner with crispy chicken and potatoes roasted in the oven.
+Chicken and Roasted Potatoes is a QUICK and EASY dinner with crispy chicken and potatoes roasted together in the oven.
 It takes just 10 minutes to prep.
 Chicken thighs are the perfect choice for a weeknight dinner.

 What is the difference in MUSTARDS

 Sometimes the mustard section in the grocery can be overwhelming.
 So here is a quick guide to help you choose.

 - Yellow mustard: The most common American type, great for corndogs and burgers.
 It’s made of finely ground mustard seeds, vinegar and tumeric.
 This is the mildest.